 A person is considered a direct report to qualify for the above requirements if their manager is responsible for assigning them work that is not solely administrative or clerical.

 For the purpose of the SHEmakes application: a creative role is one that innovates or creates, and/or generates or develops original products or ideas.

 Some obvious examples include roles directly involving graphic design, product design, clothing design, creative writing, make-up artistry, or video production and editing.

 Some not-so-obvious examples include roles directly involving software engineering, app development, culinary innovation and preparation, marketing, or event planning.

 If you think a role at your company qualifies, but you are not sure or wish to explain it further, feel free to include an explanation in the application, or send us an email referencing your application to info@theSHEmark.com.
 We may reach out to you if clarification is needed about a particular role.

 Do I need any additional information to apply?

 Nope!
 But there may be a few additional, optional questions in your application.
 We use this information to track and support the successes of our SHE Certified companies, but it is not required in order to apply for certification.

 How much does a SHE Mark application cost?

-One “Freebie” is included in your application price; you may select one of the following: (a) sticker sheet, useful for immediate use on products, (b) window decals, useful for displaying your certification at the entrance of your storefront and/or brick and mortar location, (c) acrylic tabletop display, useful for displaying on your check-in counter, in your waiting room, or on your personal desk, and (d) a vinyl sticker, for a wide variety of uses including on your laptop or the entrance to your office.
+One “Freebie” is included in your application price; you may select one of the following: (a) sticker sheet, useful for immediate use on products, (b) window decals, useful for displaying your certification at the entrance of your storefront and/or brick and mortar location, and (c) aan acrylic tabletop display, useful for displaying on your check-in counter, in your waiting room, or on your personal desk.

 I want to apply for a SHE Mark, but my business can’t afford it right now.
 Do you offer alternative payment options?